114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 LED (Light Emitting Diode) technology has emerged as a superior alternative for many industrial and commercial applications.
 LED fixtures work by passing electrical currents through semiconductors to produce visible light, and they can be tailored to specific color temperatures and brightness levels.

-• Advantages: LED lighting is known for its energy efficiency, long lifespan, and superior color rendering.
+• Advantages: LED lighting is known for its energy efficiency, long LED lifespan, and superior color rendering.
 It also generates significantly less radiant heat, which reduces the need for expensive cooling systems.

 • Disadvantages: LED lights can be more expensive upfront (although costs have come down significantly over the past five years), but their long-term cost benefits far outweigh the initial investment.